paypal/paypal-js/README.md

 </html>
 ```

 Note that the above CDN location points to the latest release of paypal-js.
-It is advised that when you deploy your site, you import the specific version you have developed and tested with (ex: https://unpkg.com/@paypal/paypal-js@1.0.0/dist/paypal.browser.min.js).
+It is advised that when you deploy your site, you import the specific version you have developed and tested with (ex: https://unpkg.com/@paypal/paypal-js@2.1.3/dist/paypal.browser.min.js).

+## TypeScript Support

+This package includes TypeScript type definitions for the PayPal JS SDK.
+This includes types for the `window.paypal` namespace.
+We support projects using TypeScript versions >= 3.8.

 ## Releasing